MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-319-Foreign-Quarantine-Notices/subpart-ECFR782dc1c8538df02-Foreign-Cotton-Covers/subjectgroup-ECFRf536e17d4bae1b1-Regulations-General/section-319.8-1.md

 *Cotton.* Parts and products of plants of the genus Gossypium, including seed cotton; cottonseed; cotton lint, linters and other forms of cotton fiber, not including yarn, thread and cloth; cottonseed hulls, cake, meal, and other cottonseed products, except oil; waste; and all other unmanufactured parts of cotton plants.

-*Cottonseed.* Cottonseed from which the lint has been removed.
+*Cottonseed.* Cottonseed from which the lint has been removed and that is intended for processing or consumption.

 *Covers.* Second-hand burlap and other fabrics, shredded or otherwise, including any whole bag, any bag that has been slit open, and any part of a bag, which have been used, or are of the kinds ordinarily used, for containing cotton, grains (including grain products), field seeds, agricultural roots, rhizomes, tubers, or other underground crops.
 Burlap and other fabrics, when new or unused are excluded from this definition.